The event has ended, but the memories remain.

-Workshop: Designing for Touch▼
+A Day Apart: Designing for Touch▼

 Touchscreens are everywhere now, even the desktop, and this workshop tells you what you need to know to make the most of them.
 Fingers and thumbs turn desktop design conventions on their head, with the ergonomics of handheld devices demanding entirely new design patterns for both web and apps.
 Handheld touchscreen design introduces ergonomic concerns that are new to many digital designers; it’s no longer just how your pixels look but also how they feel.